Xabitsuki/Draining-Youtube/README.md

 The output of `youtube-dl`should be displayed  in the terminal, followed by those of the `ffmpeg` and the `openMVG`.

-The executions can take about 5 minutes.
+The executions can take several minutes to complete.
 Once it finished, in the `videos/` folder one can find the `test_video/` folder.
 In `test_video/` there is a folder named using the YouTube ID of the downloaded video which is the `LnyKeqdzQao/` in this case.